totes ISOTONER | Eastman House | Radford Crescent | Billericay | Essex CM12 0DN

 1. All employees are expected to maintain good standards of hygiene whenever or wherever food or drinks are being prepared by washing their hands for at least 20 seconds before and after using any communal food preparation area.

-2. Only one person may use either kitchen area at any given time and employees are encouraged to bring drinks – hot and cold – from home.
+2. Only one person may use either kitchen area at any given time and employees are encouraged to bring all refreshments.

 3. Staggered breaks are encouraged to avoid gatherings.
 Specifically timed staggered breaks are set for warehouse based staff.